Follow us on:

 During the War of 1812, the American navy would have had these pistols available to them, from their capture of a number of British ships especially after the Battle of Lake Erie.

 As mentioned two pistols are for sale here.
 One with the 12" tapered barrel with wooden rammer and one with the 9" tapered barrel with a steel rammer.
 These reproductions are simply beautiful, complete with historic proofing markings.
-The .62 calibre barrel is made of tempered seamless high carbon steel (type:BS970 no.080M40) with a threaded breech plug.
+The .62 calibre barrel is made of tempered seamless high carbon steel (type:BS970 no.080M40) with a tight breech plug.
 Each size comes with a 7 1/2 inch steel belt hook.
 The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks.
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 Royal Navy Sea Service Pistol - Long Version (MTS-012)

 Royal Navy Sea Service Pistol - Short Version (MTS-013)

 For shipping costs and other details see our Muskets section

 If upon receiving your musket you are not completely happy with your purchase, you may return it for a refund.
 All we ask is you cover the shipping costs.
 It has to be returned in two weeks of receipt and be in its original state (unaltered and unmodified).